-The financial results of our Group will be affected by our listing expenses
+The financial results of our Group will be affected by [REDACTED]

-The financial results of our Group will be affected by certain non-recurring expenses including the expenses in relation to the Placing and the Listing.
-The total estimated expenses in relation to the Placing and the Listing (mainly comprising the sponsor's fee, legal and other professional fees, underwriting commission and printing fee) are approximately HK\$25.3 million, of which approximately HK\$25.0 million will be borne by us and approximately HK\$0.3 million will be borne by our Selling Shareholders.
-Of such amount to be borne by us, of which approximately HK\$8.3 million is directly attributable to the issue of the Placing Shares and is to be accounted for as a deduction from equity.
-The remaining amount of approximately HK\$16.7 million has been or is to be charged to the combined statements of profit or loss and other comprehensive income, of which (i) approximately HK\$5.1 million and HK\$1.7 million were recognised for the year ended 31 March 2014 and the eight months ended 30 November 2014, respectively, representing approximately 110.87% and 19.54% of our Group's profit for the year ended 31 March 2014 and the eight months ended 30 November 2014, respectively (according to our audited financial statement as set out in Appendix I to this prospectus); (ii) approximately HK\$2.4 million was recognised for the four months ended 31 March 2015 (according to our management accounts); and (iii) approximately HK\$7.5 million is expected to be charged upon the Listing (according to our current estimation).
-Our Directors would like to emphasise that the listing expenses stated above are the current estimation for reference purpose and the actual amount to be recognised is subject to adjustments based on audit and the then changes in variables and assumptions.
+The financial results of our Group will be affected by certain non-recurring expenses including the expenses in relation to [REDACTED] and [REDACTED].
+Our estimated expenses in relation to [REDACTED] and [REDACTED] (mainly comprising [REDACTED], legal and other professional fees, [REDACTED] and printing fee) are approximately HK\$2.5.0 million, of which approximately HK\$8.4 million is directly attributable to the issue of [REDACTED] and is to be accounted for as a deduction from equity.
+The remaining amount of approximately HK\$16.6 million is to be charged to the combined statements of profit or loss and other comprehensive income, of which approximately HK\$5.1 million and HK\$1.7 million were charged to the combined statements of profit or loss and other comprehensive income for the year ended 31 March 2014 and the eight months ended 30 November 2014, respectively, representing approximately 110.87% and 19.54% of our Group's profit for the year ended 31 March 2014 and the eight months ended 30 November 2014, respectively, and approximately HK\$9.8 million is expected to be charged upon [REDACTED].
+Our Directors would like to emphasise that [REDACTED] stated above are the current estimation for reference purpose and the actual amount to be recognised is subject to adjustments based on audit and the then changes in variables and assumptions.

-Accordingly, our Shareholders and potential investors should be informed that the financial results of our Group for the year ending 31 March 2016 will be materially and adversely affected by the estimated expenses of approximately HK\$7.5 million to be recognised in our combined statements of profits or loss and other comprehensive income in relation to the Placing and the Listing, which represent approximately 163.04% of our Group's profits for the year ended 31 March 2014.
+Accordingly, our Shareholders and potential [REDACTED] should be informed that the financial results of our Group for the year(s) ending 31 March 2015 and/or 2016 will be materially and adversely affected by the expenses expected to be recognised in our combined statements of profits or loss and other comprehensive income in relation to [REDACTED] and [REDACTED], which are estimated to amount to approximately HK\$9.8 million and represent approximately 213.04% of our Group's profits for the year ended 31 March 2014.